James T. White (politician)

 James T. White (August 25, 1837 – March 13, 1892) was a Baptist minister and state legislator from Helena and Little Rock, Arkansas.
 He was a member of the Arkansas House of Representatives and later the Arkansas Senate in the late 1860s and early 1870s.
 He was also a member of the Arkansas constitutional conventions in 1868 and 1874.
 He edited the Baptist newspaper, The Arkansas Review.
-He was an African-American and a Republican.
+He was an African American and a Republican.
 In 1868 he was among the first six African Americans to serve in the Arkansas House.

 Early life

 White was born in New Providence, Indiana, to James and Catharine White.
 The family moved to the capital city of Indianapolis in 1850.
 His parents had died by 1860.
-White joined the Baptist church at the age of seventeen and became a minister at the age of twenty-one.
+White joined the Baptist church at the age of 17 and became a minister at the age of 21.

 In the spring of 1865, he was sent to the Consolidated American Baptist Convention held in St. Louis Missouri.
-In May of that year, more than six hundred Baptist clergymen and a large number of lay delegates attended a number of concurrent conventions in that city.
+In May of that year, more than 600 Baptist clergymen and a large number of lay delegates attended a number of concurrent conventions in that city.
 The largest such organization was the American Baptist Union.
 Other groups that met included the American Baptist Publication Society, the American Baptist Home Mission Society, and the American Baptist Education Society.
-While there, he was invited to Helena, Arkansas, where on August 21, 1865, he became a pastor of the Second Baptist Church in Helena.
+While there, he was invited to Helena, Arkansas, where, on August 21, 1865, he became a pastor of the Second Baptist Church in Helena.
 White moved to Helena with a unit of African-American Union Army soldiers.
 The situation in Helena was uneasy.
-A part of the Confederacy, many Arkansas veterans resented the presence of newly-freed slaves.
-White became pastor of a church which met in a government stable until Colonel Charles Bentzoni of the 56th United States Colored Infantry permitted them to move into the old Cumberland church, where services were held for two years until White was able to build a small house for services.
+A part of the Confederacy, many Arkansas veterans resented the presence of newly freed slaves.
+White became pastor of a church that met in a government stable until Colonel Charles Bentzoni of the 56th United States Colored Infantry permitted them to move into the old Cumberland church, where services were held for two years until White was able to build a small house for services.